 Most people have expired food lurking in their pantry or fridge.
 But they might wonder whether eating it will just taste bad, or whether it could actually make them sick.
 TV host and food writer Ted Allen is going through one couple's kitchen and explaining what might be okay, and what needs to go.
-Then, he’s sharing four tips on how to evaluate your food's freshness, and also keep it fresh longer.
+Plus, he shares four tips on how to evaluate your food's freshness—and how you can keep it fresh for longer.

-If your ice cream tends to sit in your freezer awhile and develop freezer burn, Ted has two different solutions for you!
+If your ice cream tends to sit in your freezer a while and develop freezer burn, Ted has two different solutions for you.
 First, you can just slice your round ice cream container as the level of ice cream goes down, so that the top will be flush with the ice cream.
-The second option is to just press a piece of plastic wrap onto the top of the ice cream, then put the lid on.
+The second option is to press a piece of plastic wrap onto the top of the ice cream, then put the lid on.

-Tip 3: Make Your Sour Cream and Cottage Cheese Last Longer
+Tip 3: Make Sour Cream and Cottage Cheese Last Longer

-If you buy a big tub of sour cream or cottage cheese and it takes you awhile to eat it, Ted suggests putting it in progressively smaller containers.
-Not only will it free up space in your fridge, it will keep the product fresh by reducing its exposure to air.
+If you buy a big tub of sour cream or cottage cheese and it takes you a while to eat it, Ted suggests putting it in progressively smaller containers.
+Not only will it free up space in your fridge, but it will keep the product fresh by reducing its exposure to air.

-Tip 4: Drink Your Beer by the Expiration Date
+Tip 4: Drink Beer by the Expiration Date

 Ted explains that beer is delicate and its quality degrades over time.
 He recommends being sure to drink your beer by the expiration date to maximize flavor.